jj-vcs/jj/docs/revsets.md

 1. Tag name
 2. Bookmark name
-3. Git ref
-4. Commit ID or change ID
+3. Commit ID or change ID

 To override the priority, use the appropriate [revset function](#functions).
 For example, to resolve `abc` as a commit ID even if there happens to be a bookmark